 We utilize the expected cost of annual call options we will purchase in the future to project policy values and to discount future cash flows.
 In addition, it is a key component in the calculation of expected gross profits in the projection period.
 As of December 31, 2022, we utilized an estimate of 2.40% for the expected long-term cost of annual call options, which is based on estimated long-term account value growth and a historical review of the cost of our actual call options.
-If the expected cost of annual call options and fixed crediting rates were to increase by 25 basis points, our combined balance of deferred policy acquisition costs and deferred sales inducements would decrease by \$104.4 million.
-A decrease of 25 basis points in the expected cost of annual call options and fixed crediting rates would decrease our combined balance of deferred policy acquisition costs and deferred sales inducements by \$98.9 million.
+If the expected cost of annual call options and fixed crediting rates were to increase by 25 basis points, our combined balance of deferred policy acquisition costs and deferred sales inducements would decrease our combined balance of deferred policy acquisition costs and fixed crediting rates would decrease our combined balance of deferred sales inducements by \$98.9 million.